-• Dynamic changes.
+- Platform Independence.
+Its general structure can be applied to a wide range of systems, from embedded systems (such as the example we will present shortly) to enterprise applications.
+This follows from it not imposing a burden on efficiency and not requiring a significant amount of resources. - Dynamic changes.
 With the adaptation data provider module, dynamic changes in the application behavior can be performed, and those changes do not need to be expressed by new code; they may be expressed in metadata (XML files, for example).

-The Adaptability Aspects architectural pattern also has some liabilities:
+The AdapPE architectural pattern also has some liabilities:

 - Code size.
-Implementations of the pattern are usually bigger than alternative nonmodular solutions that tangle adaptation code with base application code, as we can observe from design and based on our implementations.
+Implementations of the pattern are bigger than alternative non-modular solutions that tangle adaptation code with core application code.
 The implementations proposed on the Implementation section for this architectural pattern can also increase the code size if more flexibility, dynamicity, and reuse are required.
 This liability can be a problem for embedded systems, in which resources are restricted, but for enterprise applications it would not be an issue. - Efficiency.
 Due to the number of elements required by the architecture, the proposed pattern imposes a burden on efficiency when compared to other non-modularized solutions.
-Nevertheless, such burden would be a minor problem for an enterprise architecture.
-Besides that, some efficiency problems may be related to the used AOP language. - Dynamic loading.
+Nevertheless, such burden would be a minor problem for an enterprise architecture. - Dynamic loading.
 An important requirement related to adaptability nowadays is dynamicity (the extent to which the adaptation should be dynamic).
 Our architectural pattern provides dynamic changes using the adaptation data provider element, which presents new application behaviors in metadata.
 However, it may not be possible to dynamically load code in order to include new kinds of adaptation mechanisms (ways of triggering new adaptations) without stopping the application, which will depend on the application platform and on the AOP language being used.
-AspectJ [7], an AOP language in widespread use, does not allow dynamic loading of new aspects in its latest stable version. - New programming paradigm.
-As we have at least one module in the pattern that uses aspects, some developers of the team need to know Aspect-Oriented Programming.
-Learning this new programming paradigm may lead to more development time, initially.
-However, for other modules, or even for some parts of a module, knowing a particular AOP language is not required.
+Aspect J [7], an AOP language in widespread use, does not allow dynamic loading of new aspects in its latest stable version.